-In preparation for introducing sequencing for the detection of DR-TB in the Philippines, a workshop on sequencing was organized in May 2024 With the new funding, activities are also under way under the iNTP to support strengthening of diagnostics connectivity solutions to connect GeneXpert, Truenat and X-ray/CAD instruments in Cambodia, Ethiopia, Kenya and Zimbabwe.
-Focused efforts are being made to build incountry capacity for managing these systems and to integrate them with existing electronic health information systems, thereby strengthening sustainability.
-New funding will also be used to pilot a new ultra-portable X-ray system and comprehensive lung screening CAD software in Uganda.
-Pilot support for introduction of the new M. tuberculosis antigen-specific skin test (added to the GDF Catalog in October 2024) is also being planned.
+In preparation for introducing sequencing for the detection of DR-TB in the Philippines, a workshop on sequencing was organized in May 2024 With new funding, activities are also underway under the iNTP to support strengthening of diagnostic connectivity solutions to connect GeneXpert, Truenat and X-ray/CAD instruments in Ethiopia, Kenya and Zimbabwe and to build incountry capacity for managing these systems and to integrate them with existing electronic health information systems, thereby strengthening sustainability.
+We will also pilot a new ultraportable X-ray system and comprehensive lung screening CAD software in Cambodia and Uganda.
+Pilot support for introduction of the new Mtb-antigen specific skin test (added to the GDF Catalog in October 2024) is also being planned in two countries.

-Data from a GeneXpert system in Uganda is connected to national dashboards using the LabXpertDS software supported by the iNTP Results and experience sharing The iNTP has been sharing its results and experiences from the first phase of the project through the following publications and events in 2024: - Seven new case studies were written in collaboration with country implementers and published in 2024, sharing the key findings and main lessons learned from using Truenat in Cambodia, Kenya, Nigeria and the Philippines; ultra-portable X-ray/CAD in Kenya and the Philippines; the Tibulims connectivity system in Kenya; and the LabXpert connectivity system in Uganda.
-A total of 23 case studies on using the innovations rolled out under the project have been published so far on the iNTP Country Experiences page. - An updated version of the "Stop TB/USAID/GLI practical guide to implementation of Truenat tests" was released in English and French, including a new annex that features the best practices and lessons learned from countries implementing Truenat under the iNTP. - A results report on Truenat and a results report on ultra-portable X-ray/CAD were published.
-These documents serve as high-level advocacy documents to share the impact, key findings and main lessons learned from introduction of these tools under the iNTP. - Three peer-reviewed articles on iNTP findings were published by country counterparts: Impact of Truenat on TB diagnosis in Nigeria, Targeted next-generation sequencing of Mycobacterium tuberculosis from patient samples: lessons learned from high drug-resistant burden clinical settings in Bangladesh, Beyond diagnostic connectivity: Leveraging digital health technology for the real-time collection and provision of high-quality actionable data on infectious diseases in Uganda.
-Stop TB, together with USAID, the Department of Health of the Philippines, the Global Fund, Stop TB's Private Sector Constituency, and other partners, coorganized the event AI Radiology Innovations Implementers' Exchange in Manila in March 2024.
-Over 200 participants gathered from 37 countries, including from NTPs in high-burden countries, NGOs and technical organizations, for three days of knowledge exchange on the use of AI and radiography for TB screening.
-Presentations included experience sharing from the iNTP, including country implementers from Bangladesh, Kenya, Nigeria and the Philippines.
+Data from a GeneXpert system in Uganda is connected to national dashboards using the LabXpertDS software supported by the iNTP Results and experience sharing The iNTP has been sharing its results and experiences from the first phase of the project, with the following publications and events in 2024: - 7 new case studies were written in collaboration with country implementers and published in 2024, sharing the key findings and main lessons learned on use of Truenat in Cambodia, Kenya, Nigeria and the Philippines; use of ultra-portable X-ray/CAD in Kenya and the Philippines; use of the Tibulims connectivity system in Kenya; and use of the LabXpert connectivity system in Uganda.
+A total of 23 case studies on use of innovations rolled out under the project have been published so far on the iNTP Country Experiences page. - An updated version of the Stop TB/USAID/GLI Practical Guide to Implementation of Truenat Tests was released in English and French, including a new annex that features the best practices and lessons learned from countries implementing Truenat under the iNTP. - A Results Report on Truenat and a Results Report on ultra-portable X-ray/CAD were published.
+These documents serve as high-level advocacy documents to share the impact, key findings and main lessons learned from introduction of these tools under the iNTP. - intree peer-reviewed articles on the iNTP findings were published by country counterparts: Impact of Truenat on TB diagnosis in Nigeria, Targeted next-generation sequencing of Mycobacterium tuberculosis from patient samples: lessons learned from high drug-resistant burden clinical settings in Bangladesh, Beyond diagnostic connectivity: Leveraging digital health technology for the real-time collection and provision of high-quality actionable data on infectious diseases in Uganda.
+Stop TB together with USAID, the Department of Health of the Republic of the Philippines.
+Global Fund, Stop TB's Private Sector Constituency, and other partners coorganized the event AI Radiology Innovations - Implementers' Exchange in Manila, the Philippines, in March 2024.
+Over 200 participants were gathered from 37 countries, including from national TB programmes in high burden countries, NGOs, and technical organizations for three days of knowledge exchange on the use of Al and radiography for TB screening.
+Presentations included experience sharing from the iNTP, including country implementers from Kenya, Nigeria, Bangladesh and the Philippines.